KPXN-TV

 KPXN-TV (channel 30) is a television station licensed to San Bernardino, California, United States, serving as the Ion Television outlet for the Los Angeles area.
 It is owned and operated by the Ion Media subsidiary of the E. W. Scripps Company alongside Inglewood-licensed Bounce TV station KILM (channel 64).
-KPXN-TV and KILM share offices on West Olive Avenue in Burbank; through a channel sharing agreement, the two stations transmit using KPXN-TV's spectrum from an antenna atop Mount Wilson.
-Despite San Bernardino being KPXN-TV's city of license, the station maintains no physical presence there.
+KPXN-TV and KILM share offices on West Olive Avenue in Burbank; Through a channel sharing agreement, the two stations transmit using KPXN-TV's spectrum from an antenna atop Mount Wilson.

 History

-Channel 30 first signed on the air as KHOF-TV on October 16, 1969.
+Channel 30 first signed on the air as KHOF-TV on October 12, 1969.
 It originally operated as a Christian broadcast outreach of the Faith Center Church in Glendale, of which Reverend Raymond Schoch served as the pastor, with Paul Crouch (who would leave in 1972 in order to begin his own Trinity Broadcasting Network) as his assistant and general manager.
 KHOF was the second full-time Christian television station.
 WYAH in Virginia Beach was the first Christian station in 1961, but beginning in 1967, that station began a very gradual evolution to a conventional commercial independent television station (which they completed in 1973).
 KHOF ran a mix of Schoch's own sermons, various televangelists and teaching programs, both local and syndicated.
 The church already owned and operated KHOF-FM radio (KKLA-FM now transmits on the frequency, but under a different license from KHOF-FM) in Los Angeles.
 The station began to have competition when their former GM Paul Crouch left in 1972 and acquired newly purchased KLXA-TV Channel 40 in 1974.

 A year later, in 1975, Schoch stepped down for health reasons, and would pass away on September 26, 1977.
-Dr. Gene Scott took over the ministry in 1975 and his Christian views were evolving, as reflected in his sermons.
+Gene Scott took over the ministry in 1975 and his Christian views were evolving, as reflected in his sermons.
 As the decade went on, KHOF gradually shifted away from syndicated Christian shows and local Christian programs to only in-house programming from Scott.
 Their church broke up as well, and the original Faith Center Church eventually shut down and merged with other churches while Scott had his own congregation.
 By 1980, the station, along with the radio stations and other TV stations owned by Faith Center, was running only Scott's discussions and sermons full-time.
 By 1981, the Faith Center was renamed the University Network.
 In the 1980s, KHOF came under the scrutiny of the Federal Communications Commission (FCC) because of its fundraising operations, as well as Scott's refusal to allow the FCC to examine his station's financial records.
 The FCC eventually revoked KHOF-TV's license.
 After losing court challenges to the FCC action, KHOF-TV shut down on May 24, 1983.
 The final broadcast from Scott's channel 30 consisted of a number of cymbal-banging monkey toys termed as "The FCC Monkey Band" playing their mini-cymbals as a final attack against the commission.